andrew/ultimate-awesome/README.md

 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
 - [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
-- [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
 - [awesome-fintech](https://github.com/brandonhimpfen/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
 - [awesome-malware-analysis](https://github.com/brandonhimpfen/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-open-governance](https://github.com/brandonhimpfen/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
-- [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
-This list covers everything from the basics of smart contract development to advanced security practices.
+- [awesome-privacy-coins](https://github.com/brandonhimpfen/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
+Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
 - [awesome-social-media](https://github.com/brandonhimpfen/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-sustainability](https://github.com/brandonhimpfen/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-testing](https://github.com/brandonhimpfen/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
 - [awesome-ux](https://github.com/brandonhimpfen/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.
-- [awesome-web3-development](https://github.com/brandonhimpfen/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
-Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-badge-list](https://github.com/bubkoo/awesome-badge-list) - 👓 A collection awesome badges.
 - [awesome-cattail](https://github.com/CatTail/awesome-cattail) - **MY PERSONAL** macOS and iOS applications and tips.
 - [awesome-celo](https://github.com/celo-org/awesome-celo) - A curated list of awesome Celo resources, libraries, tools and more.